 Deciding on Which NLP Engine to Use For Chatbot Development

-This is a very crucial point because it really depends on organizational priorities and intentions.
+In chatbot development, finalizing on type of chatbot architecture is critical.
+As a part of this, choosing right NLP Engine is a very crucial point because it really depends on organizational priorities and intentions.
 Often developers and businesses are getting confused on which NLP to choose.
 The choice between cloud and in-house is a decision that would be influenced by what features the business needs.
 If your business needs a highly capable chatbot with custom dialogue facility and security, you might want to develop your own engine.
 In some cases, in-house NLP engines do offer matured natural language understanding components, cloud providers are not as strong in dialogue management.

 When you want to hold a context-based chat, in-house chatbots would be more useful.
 For example, say customers need to ask a specific question such as: “Show me the details of the orange product.”
 Chatbots may not retrieve what “orange product” was from the database.
 In this scenario, context is very important and moreover, these scenarios are dynamic.
 In this case, cloud-based providers may not be suitable as they are built for generic target market use cases.
 Here is where going for in-house NLP would add value.